Thor & Loki: Blood Brothers

 Thor & Loki: Blood Brothers is a four-episode motion comic from Marvel Knights Animation released in April 2011.
-It is based on the 2004 miniseries Loki by Robert Rodi and Esad Ribic.
+It is based on the 2004 four-issue miniseries Loki (vol. 1) by Robert Rodi and Esad Ribic.

 A DVD containing all four episodes from Shout!
 Factory was released on September 13, 2011.

 Plot

 Loki has become the ruler of Asgard.
 However, he does not have dominion over Hela, the goddess of death.
 Loki is demanding fealty from everyone in Asgard.
 Hela asks Loki for the soul of Thor for her "legions in Nifelheim".
 Sif is imprisoned at the ending of the first segment.

 Karnilla, the queen of Nornheim, meets Loki in the second segment.
 She pleads for the release of Balder from imprisonment.
 In the third segment, Loki orders the destruction of the Bifröst.
 In a flashback, Odin defeats Laufey in battle.

 In the final segment, Loki refuses to execute Thor and spurns Hela.

 Voice cast

 According to producer Ruwan Jayatilleke, the voice cast was drawn from Broadway theatre, but under pseudonyms.
 Nevertheless, the credited cast is: